 - Microdermabrasion: This exfoliating treatment uses minuscule particles to remove dead skin cells.
 There is no recovery period, though it can make the skin temporarily irritated or swollen.

-How a person uses products for hyperpigmentation will depend on a number of factors.
-The following sections will look at these in more detail.
+How a person uses products for hyperpigmentation will depend on several factors.

 The American Academy of Dermatology (AAD) recommends the following treatments for dark spots in skin of color: